Skip to main content

 9. Add rows to the table at the template level so they appear when the form is created.

-10. To keep reference information visible while scrolling, use Field Settings to freeze either the header row or the first row.
+10. Use Field Settings to freeze either the header row or the first row if required.

 11. Populate any fixed or reference data in the pre-filled rows if required.